 FSWI professor and doctoral student present at CSWE 2018 as part of a panel presentation, entitled "Curricular Approaches and Teaching Strategies for Financial Capability and Asset Building Content

 Financial Social Work 101 and How You Can Integrate It Into Your Practice.

-Devon Hyde of Guidewell Financial Solutions (FSWI steering committee member and UMSSW alum) and Christine Callahan presented a workshop at the NASW-Maryland annual conference on March 23, 2018, entitled "Financial Social Work 101 and How You Can Integrate It Into Your Practice."
-Click here for the slides.
+Devon Hyde of Guidewell Financial Solutions (FSWI Steering Committee member and UMSSW alum) and Dr. Christine Callahan presented a workshop at the NASW-Maryland annual conference on March 23, 2018, entitled "Financial Social Work 101 and How You Can Integrate It Into Your Practice."
+Click here to read more.

 Building Financial Capability for All in Unexpected Places and Spaces.

 Dr. Jodi Jacobson Frey, associate professor and chair of FSWI, organized a symposium at SSWR 2018 entitled "Building Financial Capability for All in Unexpected Places and Spaces."